The Kitchen (art institution): Mercer Arts Center (1971–1973)

-Looking for a way to present their work to a public audience, Steina and Woody Vasulka rented the kitchen of the Mercer Arts Center, in the former Broadway Central Hotel in Greenwich Village, Manhattan.
+Looking for a way to present their work to the public, Steina and Woody Vasulka rented the kitchen of the Mercer Arts Center, in the former Broadway Central Hotel in Greenwich Village, Manhattan.
 (The Mercer Arts Center was an important venue for music and theater performance in New York City from 1971 to 1973.)
 The Vasulkas, with help from Andy Mannik, opened The Kitchen as a presentation space for video artists on June 15, 1971.
 Later that year, the Vasulkas added music to their programming and named Rhys Chatham the first music director.
 The first Director of Video programming was Tom Bowes, who was assisted by his brother, Ed Bowes.
-The Kitchen continued their eclectic programming at the Mercer Arts Center until the summer of 1973 when they began planning to move to 59 Wooster Street.
+The Kitchen continued their eclectic programming at the Mercer Arts Center until the summer of 1973, when they began planning to move to 59 Wooster Street.
 On August 3, 1973, the building that housed the Mercer Arts Center collapsed, making this decision final.